Fireplace Repairs

 A professional can repair the firebox with heat-resistant materials.
 If the damage is severe, they may recommend a full rebuild for safety.

-When to Call a Professional
+Call a Professional

 Some repairs might seem simple, but fireplace systems are complex.
 A certified technician can check for hidden issues, suggest the best fix, and make sure everything meets safety codes.